Your visit to the Barber: Frequently Asked Questions

 The Barber is home to the University of Birmingham’s Department of Art History, Curating and Visual Studies, ranked number 2 in the UK.
-Term commences 21 September and History of Art students will be attending classes in the Barber Lecture Theatre on the ground floor on weekdays from 28 September.
-The Barber also houses the Barber Fine Art Library which is not open to the public.
+Teaching takes place in the Barber building Monday to Friday (in the galleries, lecture theatre and various teaching spaces).
+The Barber also welcomes school groups to our galleries Monday to Friday.

-I’m not ready to visit yet, what’s available for me?
+I can’t visit in person – what’s available for me?